ganeti/ganeti/doc/design-2.0-os-interface.rst

 Some scripts will need a few more information to work.
 These will have per-script variables, such as for example:

-NEW_INSTANCE_NAME
+OLD_INSTANCE_NAME
-  rename: the name the instance should be renamed to.
+  rename: the name the instance should be renamed from.
 EXPORT_NODE
   import/export: node where the export should be saved to or sourced from.
 EXPORT_PATH